 Make sure that you understand all the parties that will help manage your money.
-There’s a chance that financial planners do not perform all services themselves, such as buying stocks and other securities.
+There’s a chance that financial planners do not perform investment management services themselves, such as buying stocks and other securities.
 Be sure to ask whether they partner with others that manage your finances.

 What are the firm’s fees for the advisor and the plan?

-This is an important question to ask about, and it will likely differ from planner to planner.
+This is an important question to ask, and it will likely differ from planner to planner.